-School and summer vacations can be challenging for working parents at the best of times.
+Summer vacations can be challenging for working parents at the best of times.
 The effects of the pandemic continue to be felt.
 Below you will find information about summer and school vacation programming.
 Be sure to contact the program directly to see if it’s a good fit for your family.